 Where to get it: Undefined World: Life in CX & beyond

-Each of these books is full of informative and practical knowledge relating to customer service.
+Each of these books on customer service is full of informative and practical knowledge relating to customer service.
 If you’re looking to get your hands on some expert customer service advice, philosophies, strategies, or practical guides, you’ll find what you’re looking for in the pages of these exceptional works.
-While nothing beats real-world experience when it comes to customer service, studying the advice of industry experts will no doubt help you better tackle real-world situations as they arise.
-Ultimately, the advice laid out in the pages of these books will be able to help you hone in on customer service quality, assurance processes, and best practices when it comes to providing top-of-the-line customer service.
+While nothing beats real-world experience when it comes to customer service, studying the advice customer service industry experts will no doubt help you better tackle real-world situations as they arise.
+Ultimately, the advice laid out in the pages of these excellent customer service books will be able to help you hone in on customer service quality, assurance processes, and best practices when it comes to providing top-of-the-line customer service.

 With so much knowledge within your grasp, which expert will you learn from first?